Bo Xilai: Dalian and Liaoning

-Mayor of Dalian
+Dalian

-Bo became acting mayor of Dalian in 1993 and formally assumed the post later in the same year.
+In 1984, Bo was appointed deputy party secretary of Jin County, now Jinzhou District of Dalian, where Cui Ronghan, an old comrade-in-arms of Bo Yibo, was the municipal party secretary.
+Bo subsequently became deputy secretary and then secretary of the party committee of the Dalian Economic and Technological Development Zone and secretary of the Jinzhou party committee.
+Rising again in rank within the party, he became a member of the Standing Committee of the Dalian Municipal CCP Committee, the city's top decision-making body, and became the Vice-mayor of Dalian in 1990.
+In 1993, Bo became deputy party secretary and mayor of Dalian.
 He remained mayor until 2000.
 Bo served as Dalian's deputy party secretary from 1995.
 Bo was promoted to CCP Committee Secretary in 1999 and served in that position until 2000.

 Bo's tenure in Dalian was marked by the city's phenomenal transformation from a drab port city to a modern metropolis, a 'showcase' of China's rapid economic growth.
 In the early 1990s, Bo took some credit for the construction of the Shenyang-Dalian Expressway, China's first controlled-access freeway, winning accolades for the rapid expansion of infrastructure and for environmental work.
 Since Bo's time in office, Dalian became known as one of the cleanest cities in China, having won the UN Habitat Scroll of Honour Award in 1999.
-In addition, Bo was an advocate for free enterprise and small businesses, and successfully courted foreign investment from East Asian neighbours such as South Korea and Japan, as well as Western countries.
-In contrast to his colleagues, he held press conferences at the Chinese New Year, and developed a reputation among foreign investors for 'getting things done'.
+In addition, Bo was an advocate for free enterprise and small businesses, and successfully courted foreign investment from South Korea, Japan, and Western countries.
+In contrast to his colleagues, he held press conferences during the Chinese New Year, and developed a reputation among foreign investors for "getting things done".

-Bo spent seven years in the city of Dalian, a lengthy term in comparison to colleagues of the same rank, who are often transferred to different locales throughout their careers.
+Bo spent seven years in the city of Dalian, a lengthy term in comparison to colleagues of the same rank, who often transferred to different locales throughout their careers.
 Despite the accompanying economic growth and rise in living standards, Bo's tenure in Dalian has sometimes been criticized as having been too focused on aesthetic development projects such as expansive boulevards, monuments, and large public parks.
 To make way for his large-scale projects, Bo's administration moved large numbers of local residents from downtown areas into new homes in the city's outskirts.
 Dalian's greenery was dubbed "Xilai Grass".
-In addition, he spearheaded the construction of a huabiao in the city.
+He also had a huabiao built.
 In 2000, Bo was frontrunner for the post of Mayor of Shenzhen, based on his success in making Dalian the "Hong Kong of the North".
-However it was suggested that Bo was too independent and outspoken for the post.
+However, it was suggested that Bo was too independent and outspoken for the post.
 The post went to Yu Youjun instead.